Skip to content

 Known gaps

-• Level 3 NKI coverage is partial.
-As of v0.4.0, gemm, batched_gemm, and the custom nki_mp2_energy reduction have NKI kernels. symm, syrk, trsm, trmm still dispatch straight to PyTorch — these are the next targets (tracked for v0.5.0). syrk and trsm appear in the DF-MP2 hot path (metric construction, Cholesky-based metric inversion).
+• Level 3 NKI coverage is partial. gemm, batched_gemm, syrk, and trsm (left-side blocked) have NKI kernels. symm and trmm still dispatch straight to PyTorch.
+Neither is in the DF-MP2 hot path.

 • Level 1/2 are PyTorch-only.
 The Tensor Engine is wasted on vector ops; Level 3 is where NKI acceleration pays off.
 Not planned to change.